Brian-Magnuson/nico/docs/compiler/code_style.md

 This document represents my best attempt at formalizing those styles into a coherent set of guidelines.
 If this project becomes more widely used in the future, these guidelines may be revisited and updated for a higher level of strictness.

+Guiding principles:
+- Design for maintainability.
+Code that cannot be maintained cannot hope to be corrected.
+- Design for readability.
+Code is read more often than it is written.
+- Be consistent.
+Consistency is key to readability.
+- Design code for ease of testing.
+If you have to jump through hoops to test something, then rethink your design.
+- Keep it simple, but leave things open for future extension.
+Sometimes, the simplest solution can make things much harder to extend later.
+- Consider how your code can be misused.
+Bonus points if you make it impossible to misuse.
+- If it might fail, make it fail as quickly (and safely) as possible.
+- Just because something is obvious to you does not mean it is obvious to others.
+Explain yourself when necessary.
+- Do not write code that does too many things or has too many outputs.
+Functions should ideally do one thing and do it well.
+- Design a good interface, even if your code interfaces with only a few things.
+This makes it easier to change things later.
+- There are many ways to do things, but few that satisfy all of the above.
+Think critically about your choices, even if it means writing a paper about it.

 ## C++ Version

 Use C++ features up to and including `C++20`.
 This may change in the future.